A DOCUMENTARY-DRAMA FOR THE ANNIVERSARY OF THE BUILDING OF THE WALL 1961

 Together with a new soundtrack (music and sound design), the film directed by Marcus Vetter is thus given a completely new viewing and listening experience.

-The story of Tunnel 29, which ran on the BBC in 2018 as the most successful podcast of all time, is scheduled to be completed for broadcast in summer 2021.
+The story of Tunnel 29 is scheduled to be completed for broadcast in summer 2021.

 With PETER SCHMIDT, the operation „travel agency“ takes its starting point.
 He lived together with his childhood love and first wife EVELYNE and daughter ANNETTE on the eastern city edge of Berlin in Wilhelmshagen.
 The rapid construction of the Wall cut him off from his University in the West.
 While for PETER the panorama increasingly darkened, West Berliners were still able to cross the sector border.
 His Italian friends and fellow students LUIGI SPINA aka „GIGI“ and DOMENICO SESTA aka „MIMMO“ recognize the dramatic condition of their friend during a visit to the East, who – to make matters worse – is about to be called into military service shortly afterwards.
 They want to help him.